DonKracho/ESPHome-External-Components/components/rf_scanner/sensor/README.md

-## This sensor component experimental!
+## This sensor component is experimental only!

 and not maintained for the last rf_scanner release.
 It returns the sensor state as a float (txid.channel).